Minimum wage increase: 1 April 2025

-On 1 April 2024 minimum wage increases to $23.15 per hour.
+On 1 April 2025 minimum wage increased to $23.50 per hour.
 Think this doesn’t apply to your business?
 Let’s double check…

-From 1 April 2024, minimum salary per annum for a 40 hour week is $48,152 (this is using the calculation of hourly rate x 40 hours x 52 weeks).
-If you currently have people being paid a salary around this amount, it will need to be reviewed before the changes take effect.
+From 1 April 2025, minimum salary per annum for a 40 hour week is $48,880 (this is using the calculation of hourly rate x 40 hours x 52 weeks).
+If you currently have people being paid a salary around this amount, it will need to be reviewed.

 It’s important that you also check employment agreements to confirm the contracted hours - some full time hours can vary between 35-40+ hours per week.
 You’ll need to calculate this accordingly.